Tai Chi has health benefits for body and mind

-Originally practised for its martial arts applications, Tai Chi is now used to strengthen the body and its immune system, and enhance feelings of well-being.
+Originally practised for its martial arts applications, Tai Chi is now used to strengthen the body, improve overall health, and bring feelings of well-being.

 Energy = Qi (or Ch'i)

 Relaxation = Release of tension (but without collapse)

 Most of us experience stress from the business of everyday life.
 This stress not only impacts negatively on the body, it also makes it difficult to think clearly, or to see the whole picture - we tend to become over-focused on our worries.
-The practice of Tai Chi helps us to recognise when our thinking mind is over-stressed and helps us to let go of unnecessary worries.
+The practice of Tai Chi helps us to recognise when our thinking mind is over-stressed and helps us to let go of unnecessary anxiety.
 The benefits of Tai Chi in this regard are similar to those of mindfulness meditation, and many people do Tai Chi as a mindfulness practice - what mindfulness teachers and practitioners call a moving meditation.

 These benefits mean T'ai Chi Ch'uan is a precious gift handed down to us - one we are very happy to be able to pass on.